The Cheapest Way to Move

 Research will tell you that full-service movers are the most expensive, and in contrast, services where you do some (or all) of the work on your own, are the cheapest.
 So, if cheap is your goal, DIY is where you want to start.

 But you don’t have to do it all yourself.
 For easy DIY moving, U-Pack® is a great solution – one that many people call the cheapest way to move WITHOUT doing the driving.

 You pack, load, and unload, and U-Pack moves your belongings across the country to your new home.
-With over 240 service centers across the US, Canada, and Mexico, no matter where you’re moving to and from, U-Pack likely has door-to-door service for you.
+With over 240 service centers across the US and Canada, no matter where you’re moving to and from, U-Pack likely has door-to-door service for you.

 If you really want to make your move cheap, instead of door-to-door delivery, you can opt for a U-Pack terminal-to-terminal move and load/unload your belongings at the local service center nearest to your home.
 It’s a little more work, but the average savings is around $300.